 Day 2: Wine Tasting in Willamette Valley

-The drive from downtown Portland to Willamette Valley is about an hour.
-I wouldn’t recommend driving because on this itinerary, you will get pretty tipsy!
-We hired a driver who picks us up in Portland and recommends some of the lesser-known wineries.
+You can hire a driver who picks you up in Portland and can recommend some of the lesser-known wineries.
 I would highly recommend the company we used: Insiders Wine Tours.
 We had the owner, John, who was simply amazing but we were his last ride before retirement.
 His kids took on the family business and if they were anything like John, I am sure you will receive the same great experience.

 Stop 1: Arborbrook Vineyards